Catherin12/HeadStartArts/content/post/2020-12-30-echo/index.en.md

 [insert image here]

+A useful book might include moments for sound effects

+{{< figure src="gurrafalo.jpg" title="Sound" >}}

+{{< vimeo 505729907 >}}

-A useful book might include moments for sound effects, lines of dialogue, clear emotions in facial expressions, or small and large physical movements for children to pantomine while remaining in their sit spots.
+lines of dialogue, clear emotions in facial expressions, or small and large physical movements for children to pantomine while remaining in their sit spots.
 Mark each opportunity with a sticky note to remind yourself as you read to stop for an echo.

 We don't just echo sound, remember we also echo movement and facial expressions showing emotion.